geetha165/World-Layoffs-SQL-EDA-and-Data-Cleaning/README.md

-# World-Layoffs---SQL-EDA-and-Data-Cleaning
+# World Layoffs-SQl EDA and Data Cleaning Project

-This project contains data cleaning and exploratory data cleaning for World Layoffs
+This project focuses on performing data cleaning and exploratory data analysis (EDA) using SQL on the "World Layoffs" dataset.